 The fundamentals

 Often abbreviated to HFC, Hybrid Fibre Coaxial, is a type of connection used in the National Broadband Network (nbn) to deliver high-speed internet to homes and businesses across Australia.
-This innovative technology combines the best of both fibre optic cables (aka fibre optic cables) and traditional coaxial cables, resulting in a potent mix of speed, stability, and performance.
+This innovative technology utilises a practical and innovative hybrid fibre coaxial cable that combines the best of both fibre optic cables and traditional coaxial cables, resulting in a potent mix of speed, stability, and performance.

 Let’s take a look at the components that make the hybrid nature of HFC connections so powerful: